 Being able to small-talk successfully is one of the most crucial skills a businessperson can develop, but it’s also one of the hardest.
 We’ll discuss some basic do’s and don’ts of small talk.

-Once you have started a network of business associates, how do you organize your contacts?
+Once you have started a network of business associates, how do you organise your contacts?
 We will answer this question to wrap up the day.

 At the end of the day, students will have an opportunity to ask questions and fill out an action plan.